What is a product backlog?

 Once a product backlog has been liberated of obsolescence and put into categorized buckets with supporting tags, those buckets can be prioritized.
 Prioritizing a backlog means comparing features to confirm their strategic importance.
 In this stage, you are scoring your backlog items relative to each other.
 So, establishing a scoring metric is required.

 The fidelity of your scoring metric may depend on your organization.
-The most efficient backlog grooming processes leverage a multi-metric scorecard that represents an ideal model of a high-value feature.
+The most efficient backlog refinement processes leverage a multi-metric scorecard that represents an ideal model of a high-value feature.
 Backlog candidates are scored against the metrics, and a prioritized list is the result.
 At minimum, a prioritized "High/Medium/Low" pattern should be achieved within your backlog.

 Prioritization should be reviewed collectively with key stakeholders for buy-in at a product level.
 It is expected that this will be done on a recurring basis to keep your backlog fresh and responsive to changing market drivers.
 Remember to include the team as a stakeholder in review for backlog items that position your team to be better (research or internal projects).

 A categorized, prioritized backlog is one that development will be engaged with and execute.
 To do so, the backlog features must be refined with details and requirements to get them to a "ready" state.
-In order to complete this part of backlog grooming, the organization must agree on what it means for a feature to be ready.
+In order to complete this part of backlog refinement, the organization must agree on what it means for a feature to be ready.
 As a product owner, you will then drive the backlog items to this level of detail.

 In agile environments, a backlog grooming session with stakeholders and the development team (normally a few days prior to the next sprint or re-engagement) will be done regularly.
 This ensures that enough features in the backlog are ready for development.
 These sessions will be most efficient if the collaboration team can access the backlog items to review in advance.
 In these sessions, collaborators will ask questions and the product owner will refine the backlog items with stories, requirements, and sufficient breakdown for developers.
 The stories will be estimated to know (and agree) on the level of effort.
 Planning poker or other estimation methodologies are used to complete this stage.